Jaipongan

 Jaipongan (ᮏᮄᮕᮧᮍᮔ᮪), also known as Jaipong, is a popular traditional dance of Sundanese people from Indonesia.
-The dance was created by Gugum Gumbira, based on traditional Sundanese Ketuk Tilu music and pencak silat movements.
+The dance was created by Gugum Gumbira, based on the traditional Sundanese Ketuk Tilu music and pencak silat movements.

 Background

-In 1961, Indonesian President Sukarno prohibited rock and roll and other western genres of music, and challenged Indonesian musicians to revive the indigenous arts.
-The name jaipongan came from people mimicking of the sounds created by some of the drums in the ensemble.
+In 1961, Indonesian President Sukarno prohibited rock and roll and other Western genres of music and challenged Indonesian musicians to revive the indigenous arts.
+The name jaipongan came from people mimicking the sounds created by some of the drums in the ensemble.
 Audiences were often heard shouting jaipong after specific sections of rhythmic music were played.
-Jaipongan debuted in 1974 when Gugum Gumbira and his degung and dancers first performed in public.
+Jaipongan made its public debut in 1974 when Gugum Gumbira and his degung and dancers first performed in public.

-The most widely available album of Jaipongan outside of Indonesia is Tonggeret by singer Idjah Hadidjah and Gugum Gumbira's Jugala orchestra, released in 1987, and re-released as West Java: Sundanese Jaipong and other Popular Music by Nonesuch/Elektra Records.
+The most widely accessible album of Jaipongan outside of Indonesia is Tonggeret by singer Idjah Hadidjah and Gugum Gumbira's Jugala orchestra, released in 1987, and re-released as West Java: Sundanese Jaipong and other Popular Music by Nonesuch/Elektra Records.

 Gugum Gumbira

 Gugum Gumbira is a Sundanese composer, orchestra leader, choreographer, and entrepreneur from Bandung, Indonesia.
-After 1961, when the Indonesian President Sukarno banned all forms of western music and challenged his people to revive their cultural music, Gugum Gumbira made this task his own.
-In order to do this he studied the rural, festival dance music for twelve years.
-His result was jaipongan.
-He created his own recording studio in Indonesia called Jugala.
+After 1961, when Indonesian President Sukarno banned all forms of Western music and challenged his people to revive their cultural music, Gugum Gumbira made this task his own.
+To do this, he spent twelve years studying rural, festival dance music and the result was jaipongan.
+He also created his recording studio in Indonesia, called Jugala.

 Gugum Gumbira was born in 1945 in Bandung, Indonesia.
 He attended college in Bandung where he majored in social and political UNPAD.
 Once he left college, he took up a position at the Ministry of Finance and later moved to Government Vehicles.
 He also lectured at the Academy of Finance until 1988.

 He currently owns a recording studio called Jugala where he conducts his orchestra also called Jugala and a dance troupe that shares the same name.
 They travel around the world to perform.
 As the choreographer for Jugala, he met his wife, Euis Komariah, who was the singer for the orchestra and a dancer in the troupe.